hotosm/hotosm-website/_people/sajjad-anwar.md

   Twitter: https://twitter.com/geohacker
 ---

-<p>Sajjad is a Bangalore based hacktivist and programmer, building tools to scale the data team and analyze large spatial data-sets at Mapbox.
-He has been working closely with OpenStreetMap data and technology for over 7 years.</p>
+<p>Sajjad Anwar is a cartographer and programmer based in Bangalore, India.
+Currently, he leads open data initiatives for governments and institutions.
+Previously, he helped build the foundation of the data team at Mapbox.
+He has been working closely with OpenStreetMap data and technology for over 10 years.</p>